mucommander/mucommander/readme.txt

   users mark all files whose extension match that of the current selection.
 - New 'Open in other panel' feature (mapped onto Shift+Alt+ENTER by default) that opens the current selection in the other panel.
+- 'Mkfile' can now allocate space for the file.

 Improvements:
 - Added an 'Explore bookmarks' item to the 'Bookmarks' menu.